-My husband came home around noon and we arrived at the hospital 15 minutes later.
+My husband came home around noon and we arrived at the birth center 15 minutes later.
 I felt anxious and nervous.
 I also felt my hormones surging and my mindset becoming more focused and serious.
 It’s amazing how the female body just knows these things.
 Instinctively I knew I was going to meet my baby girl that day.

 You can watch my birth video here.

 We checked into the hospital and the certified nurses checked my dilation.
 Sure enough, I was 4 cm dilated and the test confirmed that my water broke.
 This meant also bad news for me- we had to begin using pitocin to augment my labor because labor wasn’t progressing on its own.
 I remembered feeling the same frustration with my 3rd baby.
 It turns out my body gets stuck in early labor and I need augmentation for it to speed up.